CAPeddle/educative/LinkedLists/ReverseLinkedList/Attempted to create a uninque pointer ba.md

 Finally, trying to add an iterator for the list it became untenable.
 Considered creating an iterator class that is a singleton or a monostate.
 And realised this wouldnt be expected behaviour - that iterators can't keep track of different points in a list.

 So reverting the unique pointer idea as nothing more than an excercise in practicing converting raw pointers to smart

+So then moved everything to smart pointers.

+Then realised, that std::list (porobably) doesn't use shared_ptr because it's not possible to get individual smart pointers back but you get a reference.
+So then I could implement it with unique_ptr and pass out a reference?